-Institutions that offer teacher preparation programs are required to report certain information to state and federal departments of education.
-This information regarding the number of program completers, testing pass rates, and other contextual data is provided below.
+Institutions that offer teacher preparation programs are required to report certain information to state and federal Departments of Education.
+This information-regarding the number of program completers, testing pass rates, and other contextual data-is provided below.

-In the academic year 1999-2000, there were 214 undergraduate education students (all specializations) and 122 students were student teachers in approved programs.
-Twenty-five fulltime and 12 part-time faculty-supervised student teachers in 1999-2000, resulting in a ratio of 3.3 faculty to 1 student teacher.
-NSU required 362 institutional clock hours during student teaching.
-For the academic year 1999-2000, CLAST was required by the NSU undergraduate Department of Education as an admissions requirement and as a requirement for completion of the approved teacher preparation program.
-Neither the professional knowledge nor the subject matter sections of the Florida Teacher Certification Examination were required during this time period.
+In the academic year 2001-2002, there were 878 education students (all specializations) and 233 students that student taught in approved programs.
+Sixteen full-time and 30 part-time faculty supervised student teachers in 2001-2002, resulting in a ratio of 1:5, one faculty to five student teachers.
+NSU required 616 institutional clock hours during student teaching.
+For the academic year 2001-2002, the CLAST was required by the NSU undergraduate Division of Education as an admissions requirement and as a requirement for completion of the approved teacher preparation program.
+Both the Professional Knowledge and the Subject Matter sections of the Florida Teacher Certification Examination are required during this time period.

-In the academic year 1999-2000, the single assessment passrate data reflects a testing period of July 1995 to September 2000.
-The overall institution pass-rate on the CLAST (Basic Skills) test was 78 percent.
-Pass rates for the same time period and testing period for the professional knowledge subject matter sections of the FTCE were 100 percent and 91 percent, respectively.
+In the academic year 2001-2002, the single assessment passrate data reflects a testing period of July 1996 to September 2002.
+The overall institution pass-rate on the CLAST (Basic Skills) test was 93%.
+Pass rates for the same time period and testing period for the Professional Knowledge and Subject Area sections of the FTCE were 98% and 87%, respectively.
+NSU reported 349 students as program completers of the stateapproved programs.